colbygram/CS_381_HW/as8/README.md

-# Assignment 6:
+# Assignment 8:
-Entities and Components
+Data Oriented Entities and Components

-# Extra Credit:
-Implemented third person camera as described and made planes have the ability to maneuver in the air beyond just turning left and right.
-Not as smooth as it could be with control from mouse delta but I was too lazy to deal with it :(

 # Pre-Install
 Due to errors with MSVC, it is recommended to install WSL (https://learn.microsoft.com/en-us/windows/wsl/install).
 Using Ubuntu, WSL's default distribution, the following commands will install the G++ compiler which will allow for the code to be compiled.